MuhammadMuneeb-Mk/Game-Chat/README.md

   - [Node.js](https://nodejs.org/)
   - npm socket
   - npm express
   - npm nodemon (Optional for automatic server Starting and Restarting)

+📥 Setup
+install all three nodes and then start the start the server using
+node index.js
+by typing it in the terminal and then access the local host through any browser [default port is 3000]